Nanitor/nanitor-scanner/README.md

 ## Importing the results into Nanitor

-To import the scan results into Nanitor, after running, you need to set the environment variables pointing to your Nanitor instance's API key, for example:
+To import the scan results into Nanitor, after running, you need to set the environment variables pointing to your Nanitor instance's API and API key, for example:
 ```
 export NANITOR_API_URL="https://my.nanitor.net/system_api"
 export NANITOR_API_KEY="Your API key with write permissions"